Shawna Calhoun, MC, CCC

 Children / Youth / Adults / Families

-Amy offers virtual appointments with some in-person availability at our Salmon Arm and Kamloops locations.
+Amy offers in-person and virtual availability from our Kamloops locations.

 Adults / Couples & Families / Youth / Grief & Loss

-Children (over 10 years) / Youth / Young Adults / Adults
+Children / Youth / Adults / Couples & Families

 Melody Isvik